Book your Spring Early Bird Package now!

 Gratitude is quickly becoming a practice we are encouraged to connect to and reflect on regularly, hence the popularity of gratitude journals and exercises.
 (Brainstorming method alert!)
 It’s not a surprise, therefore, that the admissions department at UPenn wants to learn about what you value and how you express gratitude.
 Think about times when you have felt acknowledged, heard, and seen; moments when you have felt that swelling in your chest, as your heart grows three sizes.
 Who would you like to thank and why?
 What impact did they have on your life?
 How did their actions affect the way you think or approach new ventures?
 Remember that this essay or “note” needs to reveal information about how you process, appreciate, and/or draw inspiration from the action of others.
 Ultimately, admissions wants to know more about how you relate to others in the world and how you repurpose good intentions.
 Bonus points if you share your “thank you” note with the associated party after hitting submit!

 How will you explore community at Penn?
-Consider how Penn will help shape your perspective and identity, and how your identity and perspective will help shape Penn.
-(150-200 words)*
+Consider how Penn will help shape your perspective, and how your experiences and perspective will help shape Penn.
+(150-200 words)

-Admissions wants to know about who you are and what you’d like to do when you’re not cramming for exams and soaking up your professors’ sage wisdom.
-Start by thinking about the here and now.
+Admissions wants to know how you will participate in the Penn campus community, so start by thinking about what you’d like to do when you’re not cramming for exams or soaking up your professors’ sage wisdom (a little website research could come in handy here).
+If that hypothetical exercise is not producing quality ideas, think about the here and now.
 Where can you be found when your homework is done?
 How do you spend your weekends?
-Think of something that gets you interacting with others or diving deep into your area of expertise.
-Admissions wants to know what your area of influence will look like at UPenn: an on-campus job, a unique hobby, or maybe an organization to which you contribute innovative ideas and exquisite cake decorating skills.
-(Bake sale, anyone?)
-Finally, remember to address how UPenn will shape your identity and vice versa.
+Think of an activity or topic that gets you interacting and connecting with other like-minded peers.
+Once you have something in mind, explore Penn’s website to see if they have a similar group or community that you’d like to join.
+Admissions wants to know what your area of influence will look like at UPenn: an on-campus job, a unique hobby, or maybe an organization to which you contribute innovative ideas and exquisite cake decorating skills (bake sale, anyone?).
+Finally, remember to address how UPenn will shape your perspective and vice versa.
 Will the Black Wharton Undergraduate Association help you to explore your entrepreneurial interests?
-Will your plethora of non-profit internship and volunteering experience make you a fantastic addition to and a natural leader in the Social Impact Consulting Group?
+Will your plethora of non-profit internship and volunteering experiences make you a fantastic addition to and a natural leader in the Social Impact Consulting Group?
 Whatever you write about, make sure your response to this prompt shows that you have put some serious thought into what your life will look like at UPenn.

 We try our best to make sure our guides are as up to date as possible, but we still recommend confirming each prompt and word count with the school in question.